charmplusplus/charm/doc/charm++/manual.rst

 concrete subclasses require these four features:

 -  A line declaring ``PUPable className;`` in the .ci file.
 This registers the class' constructor.
+If ``className`` is a templated class, each concrete instantiation should have its own fully specified ``PUPable`` declaration in the .ci file.

 -  A call to the macro ``PUPable_decl(className)`` in the class' declaration, in the header file.
 This adds a virtual method to your class to allow PUP::able to determine your class' type.
+If ``className`` is a templated class, instead use ``PUPable_decl_base_template(baseClassName, className)``, where ``baseClassName`` is the name of the base class.
+Both class names should include template specifications if necessary.

 -  A migration constructor — a constructor that takes ``CkMigrateMessage *``.
    This is used to create the new object on the receive side,